mashery/wordpress-plugin/README.md

 The main file you should be looking at is [main.php](main.php).
 From there, you should be able to infer what's going on.
 Open an issue at https://github.com/mashery/wordpress-plugin/issues if you have any questions.

+## Authors

+See [AUTHORS](AUTHORS) for details on who's contributing.
+Feel free to add your name when submitting PRs.

 ## License

 See [LICENSE](LICENSE).